isabella232/OneScriptLang/docs/Macro.md

 ### .import
 In order to ensure the Macro compiler understands where to search for external references.
 These references can refer to one of the following:
-* Classes, methods, constants and enumerators in a DLL declared in the Macro system configuratiuon.
+* Classes, methods, constants and enumerators in a DLL declared in the Macro system configuration.
 * Classes, table entries declared in other pre-compiled objects found in an opgo (OneScript object) files.

 ```